-No permanent lane closures will be allowed on I-73.
-The contractor will be allowed to permanently close the inside shoulders to work in the median for the center bent of Bridge 1.
-A lane reduction to 11-foot lanes may be considered, with a shoulder closure with the use of PCBs to provide a safe work area.
-Two thru lanes shall be maintained at all times, except when temporary single lane closures are implemented and time restrictions of 6:00 AM until 8:00 PM.
-An ICT will be included for access to southeast quadrant of PTIA property by January 2024.
-The remainder of the project is expected to be completed by June 30, 2024.
+No permanent lane closures will be allowed.
+An 11-foot lane reduction may be considered, with a shoulder closure with the use of PCBs to provide a safe work area.
+Two through lanes shall be maintained at all times, except when temporary single lane closures are implemented and time restrictions of 6:00 AM until 9:00 PM.